octobercms/docs/backend-forms.md

         }
     }

 This example is useful for manipulating the model values, but it does not have access to the form field definitions.
 You can filter the form fields by defining a `filterFields` method inside the model, described in the [Filtering form fields](#filter-form-fields) section.
+An example is provided below:

+    dnsprovider:
+        label: DNS Provider
+        type: dropdown

+    registrar:
+        label: Registrar
+        type: dropdown

+    specificfields[for][provider1]:
+        label: Provider 1 ID
+        type: text
+        hidden: true
+        dependsOn:
+            - dnsprovider
+            - registrar

+    specificfields[for][provider2]:
+        label: Provider 2 ID
+        type: text
+        hidden: true
+        dependsOn:
+            - dnsprovider
+            - registrar

+And the logic for the filterFields method would be as follows:

+    public function filterFields($fields, $context = null)
+    {
+        $displayedVendors = strtolower($this->dnsprovider->name . $this->registrar->name);
+        if (str_contains($displayedVendors, 'provider1')) {
+            $fields->{'specificfields[for][provider1]'}->hidden = false;
+        }
+        if (str_contains($displayedVendors, 'provider2')) {
+            $fields->{'specificfields[for][provider2]'}->hidden = false;
+        }
+    }

+In the above example, both the `provider1` and `provider2` fields will automatically refresh whenever either the `dnsprovider` or `registrar` fields are modified.
+When this occurs, the full form cycle will be processed, which means that any logic defined in `filterFields` methods would be run again, allowing you to filter which fields get displayed dynamically.

 <a name="prevent-field-submission"></a>
 ### Preventing a field from being submitted